Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 ### Summary by Chatgpt

-* Storage access options for services and resources inside storage accounts in Azure include public endpoints, restricted access, and access through specific virtual networks.
+* Storage access options for services and resources inside storage accounts in Azure include **public endpoints, restricted access, and access through specific virtual networks**.
 	* Public endpoints are accessible by default and can be used to access services and resources using the service's public endpoint URL.
-* Access to services and resources can be restricted by creating a firewall and specifying allowed IP address ranges or virtual networks.
+	* Access to services and resources can be restricted by creating a firewall and **specifying allowed IP address ranges or virtual networks**.
-* Private endpoints allow for private IP access to resources in an associated virtual network.
+	* **<mark>Private endpoints allow for private IP access to resources in an associated virtual network.</mark>**
 	* Each service in a storage account has its own specific public endpoint URL.
 * **Storage account firewall settings can be modified to restrict access to selected networks and specify allowed IP address ranges.**
 * Private endpoint connections allow for private connectivity to storage accounts.
 * **Custom domains can be used to provide custom domain names for public endpoints.**